meng-ze/Breitenburg-SER515/README.md

 Our website is live at ser515.meng-server.com:5000

-We have refracted our code by adding abstraction for the user data and dedicatedly followed a sprint of 2 weeks.
+We have refracted our code by adding abstraction for the user data and dedicatedly followed a sprint of 2 weeks for the last 3 months.

 Major Technologies used :
 1. Python Flask Framework